Auvergnat Cola: Initial goal

-The objective was to appeal to the apple growers in the Auvergne amongst both consumers and food service professionals, and in addition to the attachment of many Parisians to their roots in the region, in particular that of owners of bars and brasseries that have succeeded Auvergne-style bougnats.
-To be successful, Auvergne Cola would have to be launched in a humorous manner, playing on a quirky, maybe even a completely crazy image.
-The minimum order to start production would be 20,000 units, and the break-even point would be 50,000 units.
+The brand's initial objective was to appeal to Auvergne's apple growers, consumers, food service professionals, and Parisianians owners of the bars and brasseries that succeeded Auvergne-style bougnats.
+The minimum order required to start production was 20,000 units, and the break-even point was 50,000 units.

 The cola recipe was intentionally as close as possible to that of Coca-Cola, because customers were used to it, but with the addition of gentian for a regional touch.

 Targets

-In the first phase, the commercial targets were to be regional: restaurant operators, large retailers which were already customers of Julhes, and, to broaden the customer base beyond those who usually bought tripe, local drink distributors.
+In the first phase, the commercial targets were to be regional: restaurant operators, large retailers that were already customers of Julhes, and, to broaden the customer base beyond those who usually bought tripe, local drink distributors.

 Implementation

 Planning and preparation included the cola recipe and decisions about the name, a slogan—Faï Tot Petar miladiu (local dialect variously glossed as "It's going to make everything explode" and "It makes everything fizz, nom de Dieu"), the bottle shape and the label design featuring a volcano, and lasted from October to December 2008.
 The first sample presentation of the product took place at SIRHA, the international food and hospitality trade fair in Lyon and immediately led to orders.
 The Julhes display, usually not busy, had queues in front of it.
 In four days, the first lot of 20,000 bottles sold out prior to production and customers excitedly awaited the actual appearance of the product.
 The official launch was at the agriculture trade fair on 25 February 2009, when bottles of Auvergnat Cola were finally available.

 In the media and on the internet, there has been appreciation for the humorous way the product is presented, its rebel side and its down-to-earth and regional aspects, in complete contrast to the current tendency towards globalisation of business and reminiscent of a mosquito attacking a giant of the fizzy drink business.
 The associated blogs, particularly on Facebook, are often well trafficked.

-Auvergnat Cola strikes everyone as resembling a big dose of laughter and sunshine alleviating the grey reality of today, between the global economic and financial crisis, the battle over Roquefort in the United States and other problems large and small.
-A website was created for the product, maintaining a high level of humour, with totally unconventional animation, the opportunity to register to receive news about the product and links to Facebook and Twitter.